Parik27/IV.EFLC.Rainbomizer/README.md

 - :helicopter: **Traffic Randomizer** - Randomizes cars that spawn in traffic.
 - :car: **Parked Car Randomizer** - Randomizes cars parked around the map.
 - :blue_car: **Mission Vehicle Randomizer** - Randomizes vehicles you are given in missions, making sure that the vehicle you're given is usable for that mission.
-- :rainbow: **Colour Randomizer** - Randomizes colours of various in-game elements, including cars, the HUD and more.
+- :rainbow: **Colour Randomizer** - Randomizes colours of various in-game elements, including cars, the HUD, and more.
 - :page_with_curl: **Mission Randomizer** - Randomizes order of missions in-game.
 Upon completion of a mission, the game progresses as if you completed the original mission.
 - :gun: **Weapon Randomizer** - Randomizes weapons given to the player and enemies.
-- :sound: **Sounds Randomizer** - Randomizes dialogues, sound effects and music played in-game.
+- :sound: **Sounds Randomizer** - Randomizes dialogue, sound effects, and music played in-game.
 The intensity of this randomizer can be modified in the configuration file.
 - :movie_camera: **Cutscene Randomizer** - Randomizes models used in motion-captured cutscenes.
 - :iphone: **Cheat Randomizer** - Randomizes which cheats activates when you enter a cheat.
 - :bird: **Object Randomizer** - Randomizes random vehicles into random objects.